ministryofjustice/security-guidance/intranet/accessing-moj-it-systems-from-overseas.md

 6. Take a copy of this guidance; it includes useful contact details that help in the event of a problem while travelling.
 7. Check if you need to do anything to prepare for [International Roaming](#international-roaming).

-<a id="part-two"></a>

-## Part Two
+##Part Two

 1. Collect the following information:
-    -   Name.
+    * Name.
-    -   Email address.
+    * Email address.
-    -   Your business area.
+    * Your business area.
-    -   Your Security Clearance.
+    * Your Security Clearance.
-    -   The network you use to access MoJ data, services or applications, for example DOM1 or Quantum/MoJO, or online services such as AWS or Google Workspace.
+    * The network you use to access MoJ data, services or applications, for example DOM1 or Quantum/MoJO, or online services such as AWS or Google Workspace.
-    -   The make/type of equipment you want to take with you.
+    * The make/type of equipment you want to take with you.
-    -   Asset Tag details.
+    * Asset Tag details.
-    -   Countries you'll be visiting or passing through.
+    * Countries you'll be visiting or passing through.
-    -   Dates of travel.
+    * Dates of travel.
-    -   Transport details where possible, for example flights or rail journeys.
+    * Transport details where possible, for example flights or rail journeys.
-    -   Proposed method of connecting, for example MoJ VPN, Global Protect VPN (for Macs), WiFi, or Mobile Data (3G/4G/5G).
+    * Proposed method of connecting, for example MoJ VPN, Global Protect VPN (for Macs), WiFi, or Mobile Data (3G/4G/5G).
-    -   Reason for maintaining access while overseas.
+    * Reason for maintaining access while overseas.
-    -   The MoJ data, applications, or services you expect to access during your trip.
+    * The MoJ data, applications, or services you expect to access during your trip.
-    -   Who you are travelling with.
+    * Who you are travelling with.
 2. The next step depends on your MoJ business area:
-    -   If you are part of MoJ HQ, HMPPS HQ, HMCTS, or NPS, contact your Senior Line Manager and ask for approval to take MoJ equipment overseas and access MoJ services.
+    * If you are part of MoJ HQ, HMPPS HQ, HMCTS, or NPS, contact your Senior Line Manager and ask for approval to take MoJ equipment overseas and access MoJ services.
 Ask for any special details or considerations that apply to your proposed travel arrangements.
 Keep a note of the answers you get.
-    -   If you are part of HMPPS (but *not* HQ), contact your Governor and ask for approval to take MoJ equipment overseas and access MoJ services.
+    * If you are part of HMPPS (but *not* HQ), contact your Governor and ask for approval to take MoJ equipment overseas and access MoJ services.
 Ask for any special details or considerations that apply to your proposed travel arrangements.
 Keep a note of the answers you get.
 3. Fill in the [overseas travel form](/documents/2020/03/overseas-travel-form.docx).
 4. Send the completed form to [security@justice.gov.uk](mailto:security@justice.gov.uk), including the answers obtained from the earlier parts of this process.
 5. Your request will be considered, and an answer provided, as quickly as possible.